UliPrantz/HPI-FSR-Pi-Terminal/README.md

 4. Enable the service by executing `sudo systemctl enable fsr-terminal`

+5. When starting the service with `sudo systemctl start fsr-terminal` the app should start as normal otherwise see the `Troubleshooting` section below

-4. After a restart the system should automatically open the FSR Terminal
+6. After a restart the system should automatically open the FSR Terminal

 ## Troubleshooting

 - Check the output of `systemctl status fsr-terminal`

+- Make sure the `~/FsrTerminal` got the `755` permission with `sudo chmod 755 ~/FsrTerminal`

+- Sometimes you also have to change the `ExecStart` of the `fsr-terminal.service` file directive so that you use an absolute path for `flutter-pi`

 - Debug the serive by uncommenting the last line of the `[Service]` section in the `/etc/systemd/system/fsr-terminal.service` file and start the service with `systemctl start fsr-terminal` (if it's somehow already/still running kill it with `systemctl stop fsr-terminal`)

 - Verifying the corectness of the config file with `sudo systemd-analyze verify /etc/systemd/system/fsr-terminal.service`